IngmarBitter/defenders/md/Salvation/Baptism.md

 * *obedient-faith:* If baptism was necessary for salvation, why did Paul say he was thankful he baptized so few people?
 Why did he say that he was *not* sent to baptize?
 If baptism was necessary for salvation, Paul essentially said, “I am thankful I saved so few ...” and “For Christ did not send me to save ...”.
 That would be an unbelievably ridiculous statement for Paul to make.
 (See https://www.gotquestions.org/baptism-salvation.html )

 * *baptism-completes-faith:* One verse earlier Paul asks rhetorically if they were baptized in the name of Paul.
 That implies that he knew they were all baptized in the name of Jesus, meaning they were all water baptized.
 He did not conduct the baptisms, but he's not saying that baptism is not needed.
-It seems that when he was with that church, there were some faithful leaders that he was comfortable leaving the baptisms to, so he could focus on the more difficult task of evangelizing and teaching. *... - acceptable but a less straight forward match to scripture than the obedient-faith view.*
+It seems that when he was with that church, there were some faithful leaders that he was comfortable leaving the baptisms to, so he could focus on the more difficult task of evangelizing and teaching. *... - acceptable but a less straightforward match to Scripture than the obedient-faith view.*

 #### Ephesians 2:8-9